2014 BEPS Deliverables | Developing Countries | Next steps | Background

 The OECD has been providing solutions to tackle aggressive tax planning for years.
 The debate over BEPS has now reached the highest political levels in many OECD and non-OECD countries.
 The OECD does not see BEPS as a problem created by one or more specific companies.
 Apart from some cases of egregious abuses, the issue lies with the tax rules themselves.
 Business cannot be faulted for using the rules that governments have put in place.
 It is therefore governments’ responsibility to revise the rules or introduce new rules.

-Many BEPS strategies take advantage of the interaction between the tax rules of different countries, making it difficult for any single country, acting alone, to fully address the issue.
-There is thus a need to provide an internationally coordinated approach which will facilitate and reinforce domestic actions to protect tax bases and provide comprehensive international solutions to respond to the issue.
-Unilateral and uncoordinated actions by governments responding in isolation could result in double – and possibly multiple – taxation for business.
+Many BEPS strategies take advantage of the interaction between the tax rules of different countries, which means that unilateral action by individual countries will not fully address the problem.
+In addition, unilateral and uncoordinated actions by governments responding in isolation could result in double – and possibly multiple – taxation for business.
 This would have a negative impact on investment, growth and employment globally.
-The BEPS Action Plan provides a consensus-based plan to address these issues and is part of the OECD’s on-going efforts to ensure that the global tax architecture is equitable and fair.
+There is therefore a need to provide an internationally coordinated approach which will facilitate and reinforce domestic actions to protect tax bases and provide comprehensive international solutions to respond to the issue.
+The BEPS Action Plan provides a consensus-based plan to address these issues and is part of the OECD’s ongoing efforts to ensure that the global tax architecture is equitable and fair.

 It sets forth 15 actions to address BEPS in a comprehensive and coordinated way.
 These actions will result in fundamental changes to the international tax standards and are based on three core principles: coherence, substance, and transparency.
 The Action Plan also calls for further work to address the challenges posed by the digital economy.
 Looking toward innovative approaches to deliver change quickly, the Action Plan calls for a multilateral instrument that countries can use to implement the measures developed in the course of the work.
 While the OECD steps up its efforts to address double non-taxation, it will also continue work to eliminate double taxation, including through increased efficiency of mutual agreement procedures and arbitration provisions.

-What actions will be carried out in the context of BEPS?
+55. What actions are being carried out in the context of BEPS?

 Domestic tax systems are coherent – tax deductible payments by one person results in income inclusions by the recipient.
 We need international coherence in corporate income taxation to complement the standards that prevent double taxation with a new set of standards designed to avoid double non-taxation.
 Four actions in the BEPS Action Plan (Actions 2, 3, 4, and 5) focus on establishing this coherence.